What is a peak flow meter?

 Peak flow meters should be used regularly to check how well your asthma is being controlled.
 NHLBI recommends measuring peak flow at the following times:

-Every morning, before taking asthma medications
+Every morning, before taking asthma medicines

 When you have symptoms or an asthma flare-up

-After taking medication for an asthma flare-up
+After taking medicine for an asthma flare-up

-Other times as recommended by your provider
+Other times as recommended by your healthcare provider

 How can I get a peak flow meter?